-Feasibility Trial: Examining the effects of diet on genetic and psychosocial risks for Alzheimer's disease
+Proof-of-Concept: Examining the effects of a nutrition adherence program on risks for Alzheimer's disease

 Investigators: Julia Sheffler, Ph.D., Sylvie Naar, Ph.D., Bahram Arjmandi, Ph.D., Cynthia Vied, Ph.D., Greg Hajcak, Ph.D., Jamie Quinn, Ph.D., & Neda Akhavan, Ph.D.

-Specific Aims: The project is in the proof of concept phase on the translational spectrum.
-We will be assessing the feasibility, acceptability, and preliminary effects of Implementing a ketogenic dietary Intervention for older adults at risk for developing Alzheimer's disease.
-We are using a team science approach to develop and refine the intervention for future clinical trials.
-We are using comprehensive assessment techniques, including comprehensive neuropsychological testing, EEG, fMRI, and physical health assessments to measure the effects of the diet on all aspects of functioning.
+Project Overview: The project provided the proof of concept phase for developing a ketogenic nutrition adherence program that incorporates motivational interviewing and cognitive behavioral therapy strategies to promote long-term change.
+We assessed the feasibility, acceptability, and preliminary effects of implementing this program for older adults at risk for developing Alzheimer's disease, based on self-report and neuropsychological testing.
+We used a team science approach to develop and refine the intervention for future clinical trials.
+We also incorporated comprehensive assessment techniques, including neuropsychological testing, EEG, genetic data, and physical health assessments to measure the effects of ketogenic nutrition on all aspects of functioning.

-Funding Source: Clinical Translational Science Award Seed Grant (UL1TR001427) and Institute for Successful Longevity Planning Grant
+Funding Source: Supported by a Florida State University Team Science for Translational Research Seed Grant, funded by the FSU Office of Research (UL1TR001427) and Institute for Successful Longevity Planning Grant

 Bolstering resilience by increasing emotional regulation in later life: Examining the neural correlates of emotion regulation and resiliency among older adults